Skip to main content

 • deny: injects "No", Claude is blocked, logs the reason.

-• escalate: falls through to the normal flow — the prompt reaches your phone/browser.
+• escalate: falls through to the normal flow; the prompt reaches your phone or browser.

 If the LLM is unreachable, times out, or returns an unparseable response, the request escalates to you.
 Errors never silently block Claude.